JesusdelCas99/liquibase-template/README.md

 ### Setup

-To get started, clone the repository and configure Liquibase for your database:
+Follow these steps to set up the project and configure Liquibase for your database:

 1. Clone the repository: